emadb/emadb/README.md

 * **Paradigms & Practices:** Domain-Driven Design (DDD), Clean Code, Agile Methodologies, Test-Driven Development (TDD), Functional Programming
 * **Frameworks/Libraries:** Framewokless advocate
 * **Databases:** PostgreSQL, SQL Server, MongoDb, Redis

+---

+### 🎤 Community Contributions & Sharing

+* **Speaker:** I actively participate as a speaker at various community events and conferences (e.g., WebDay Conf, Codemotion, UGIdotNET, jsDay and local meetups) on topics ranging from Elixir and DDD to JavaScript frameworks and Agile practices.
+* **Trainer:** Conduct workshops, including one on the Actor Model with [Avanscoperta](https://www.avanscoperta.it/en/trainers/emanuele-delbono/).
+* **Author:** Contributed a chapter on the Actor Model to the book "[Cronache di Domain-Driven Design](https://leanpub.com/cronache-di-domain-driven-design)" and write articles on the [PlasticBlog](https://blog.codiceplastico.com/author/emanuele/).

+---

 ### 📌 Pinned Repositories